 She was commissioned by Playwrights Arena and Center Theatre Group, along with six other women playwrights, to write The Hotel Play, a collaborative site-specific, immersive play that was produced at the Downtown Los Angeles Radisson Hotel in 2017 to celebrate Playwrights Arena’s 25th anniversary–and to mark the 25th anniversary of the civil unrest of 1992 following the acquittal of police officers in the Rodney King beating that was captured on video.

 Besides being a playwright, she is also a librettist.
-Two works in progress are having great success in 2018.
 With composer Nathan Wang, she is writing Golden, a musical theatre piece which was selected in an international competition by the Adam Mickiewicz Institute.
-Act One will be performed in Los Angeles in the Fall.
+Act One was performed in Los Angeles in the Fall of 2018; Act Two is in process.
 In the opera world, she wrote the libretto for The Night Flight of Minerva’s Owl, with music by composer Guang Yang.
-Guang and Paula were one of three composer/librettist teams selected to perform part of their operas at Pittsburgh Festival Opera’s Music That Matters/Fight for the Right event in July.
+Guang and Paula were one of three composer/librettist teams selected to perform part of their operas at Pittsburgh Festival Opera’s Music That Matters/Fight for the Right event and were selected as the winners of Fight for the Right.
+Guang and Paula also wrote the short opera, Invisible, which was performed as part of The Body Female Collective in the LA Opera Eurydice Found Festival in January 2020.
+The Guang Yang-Paula Cizmar team has also been commissioned to write another short opera, Firecrackers, by White Snake Opera Projects in Boston.

 Paula is a member of the Playwrights Lab at Antaeus Theatre.
 Also an educator, she is an Associate Professor of Playwriting at the University of Southern California.
-She teaches in USC’s School of Dramatic Arts‘ MFA in Dramatic Writing program and is a recipient of the Mellon Mentoring Award, as well as three Visions and Voices grants, and a Center for Scholarly Technology award.
+She teaches in USC’s School of Dramatic Arts‘ MFA in Dramatic Writing program and is a recipient of the Mellon Mentoring Award, as well as four Visions and Voices grants, and a Center for Scholarly Technology award.
+At USC she is part of the creative team that runs Warrior Bards, an Arts in Action program for veterans, and she is creating a new Arts in Action project on environmental justice issues.

 She lives in California with her collaborator and husband Daniel Cariaga, a writer/musician who also works as a paramedic; they are dog lovers and never miss an opportunity to schmoodle with any unsuspecting pup or pooch that they encounter in their travels.